abstracta/pipekins/README.md

 ### Installation

-To be able to run the script from any location, copy it to a directory included in your OS `PATH` environment variable (e.g: `/usr/local/bin` in Mac OS).
+To be able to run the script from any location, copy it to a directory included in your OS `PATH` environment variable (e.g: `/usr/local/bin` in Mac OS) and give execution permissions to it (eg: `chmod +x pipekins`).

 ### Execution